 Furthermore, by using they/their/them language for God, would it not further emphasize that we are all created in God’s image – not just male and female?
 Neither humans nor God conform to the easy binary categories of he and she.
 Using they/their/them for God invites us to hold more space for our God who crosses the boundaries we create to divide, the God who is both transcendent and immanent, the God who will never fit in the boxes of our own creation.

 Perhaps this language can invite our congregations into new ways of thinking about and worshipping the Triune God.
 I propose that we try it out for a season or more, to see where the Spirit might lead.
 Are you willing to come along for the journey?

-Stephanie Sorge Wing serves the wonderful part of the body of Christ that gathers for worship and renewal at Trinity Presbyterian Church in Harrisonburg, VA.
+Stephanie Sorge serves the wonderful part of the body of Christ that gathers for worship and renewal at Trinity Presbyterian Church in Harrisonburg, Virginia.
 She trusts that the faculty of Louisville Presbyterian Theological Seminary have long forgotten her application essays.